WaterBender231/wef-nexus-online-course/about.markdown

 Welcome to the WEF-Nexus online course.
 Our website is under construction.
 You can find more content about the WEF-Nexus here soon!

+**The Water Energy Food (WEF) Nexus Course consists of the following Learning Units (LUs):**

+- Introduction to the Water Energy Food Security Nexus, WEF Nexus Interconnections
+- Water security – concepts, dimensions and indicators to measure Water Security
+- Energy Security – concepts, dimensions and indicators to measure Energy Security
+- Food Security – concepts, dimensions and indicators to measure Food Security
+- WEF Nexus Assessment tools: qualitative, quantitative and governance related tools
+- WEF Nexus governance: assessment and measures + case studies
+- Nexus sound solutions and integrated technologies that support the clean supply of water, energy and food

 The content is being developed by the ITT in Cologne.
 You can find our homepage here:
 [ITT, TH Köln](https://www.tt.th-koeln.de/)